-Today, we are talking about the place of your nacho dreams and guacamole dips, the place that not only has salsa that you can eat but also Salsa that you can dance.
-The place that has all the coolest gangs in movies and is culturally rich and diverse!
+Today, we are talking about the place of your nacho dreams and guacamole dips, the place that not only has salsa that you can eat but also salsa that you can dance to.
+It is the place that has all the coolest gangs in movies and is culturally rich and diverse!

 Yes, you guessed it right, we are talking about Mexico City

-Now, if you are curious about visiting this wonderful destination and wondering, ” Do I need a passport to go to Mexico?” then stick to the end of the article as we share all the details.
+If you are curious about visiting this wonderful destination and wondering, stick to the end of the article as we share all the details.

 Without further ado, let us now discuss the facts and make sure we know the laws and rules before traveling to our beloved land of Mexico.